timgit/pg-boss/docs/readme.md

 * **deadLetter**, string

 When a job fails after all retries, if the queue has a `deadLetter` property, the job's payload will be copied into that queue, copying the same retention and retry configuration as the original job.

+* **archive**, boolean

+  Default: true.
+If the queue should move completed and failed items into the archive, using the following settings.

+* **archiveCompletedAfterSeconds**

+    Specifies how long in seconds completed jobs get archived.
+Note: a warning will be emitted if set to lower than 60s and cron processing will be disabled.

+  Default: 12 hours

+* **archiveFailedAfterSeconds**

+    Specifies how long in seconds failed jobs get archived.
+Note: a warning will be emitted if set to lower than 60s and cron processing will be disabled.

+  Default: `archiveCompletedAfterSeconds`

 ## `updateQueue(name, options)`